LosAlamosforBernie/LosAlamosforBernie.github.io/README.md

 # Los Alamos for Bernie

-The Github Website for Los Alamos for Bernie
+The group of people from Los Alamos, New Mexico that support Bernie Sanders